-Glenn E. Tynan Vice President of Finance and Chief Financial Officer Dated: May 30, 2014
+Glenn E. Tynan

+Vice President and Chief Financial Officer

+Dated: May 10, 2019

-Conflict Minerals Report of Curtiss-Wright Corporation In accord with Rule 13p-1 under the Securities Exchange Act of 1934
+Conflict Minerals Report of Curtiss-Wright Corporation In accordance with Rule 13p-1 under the Securities Exchange Act of 1934

-Exhibit 1.02
+Exhibit 1.01

-This is the Conflict Mineral Report of Curtiss-Wright Corporation ("the Corporation") for calendar year 2013 (excluding conflict minerals that, prior to January 31, 2013, were located outside of the supply chain) in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 ("Rule 13p-1").
+This is the Conflict Mineral Report of Curtiss-Wright Corporation (the "Corporation") for calendar year 2018 in accordance with Rule 13p-1 under the Securities Exchange Act of 1934 (Rule 13p-1).
 Numerous terms in this report are defined in Rule 13p-1 and Form SD and the readers are invited to refer to those sources.
+In accordance with the instructions to Form SD, this Conflict Minerals Report has not been audited by an independent private sector auditor.